Chem OG – Phat Panda $40/3.5g

 Martellus Bennett, a retired NFL player, recently went on a Bleacher Report podcast and said that he thinks 89 percent of active NFL players smoke weed.

 “There are times of the year where your body just hurts so bad,” Bennett said.
 “You don’t want to be popping pills all the time.
 There are anti-inflammatory drugs you take so long that they start to eat at your liver, kidneys and things like that.
 A human made that.
 God made weed.”

 Andrew Brandt, writer for Sports Illustrated had this to say about the NFL and cannabis testing, “It is not a drug test; it is an intelligence test.
 Players who have not previously tested positive are only tested once a year, and only during a four-month offseason window that begins on April 20 (yes, 4/20, maybe the NFL does have a sense of humor) and ends on August 9.”

 Nate Jackson, another retired NFL player, was interviewed on Real Sports with Bryant Gumbel and said that he thinks 50% of players in the NFL locker room smoke weed.
 When asked on his personal consumption of cannabis in the NFL, Jackson said, “I weeded as needed.”
 He then went on to say how viable cannabis has been to him as a medical alternative to painkillers.

-and I subscribe to it religiously.
-But hey at least I stream my gameday bootleg-style
+I may disagree with the league in the stance they take on various issues but I’m not going to lie, they have a goddamn awesome product and I subscribe to it religiously.
+But hey at least I stream my gameday bootleg-style on the internet.

 Nowadays I get to sell marijuana to damn near every demographic out there.
 One of my favorite consumer groups being in the minority.
 Once or twice a week I get the pleasure of selling danks to someone’s wily grandma seeking a little relief for her arthritis, inflammation, or whatever the case.
 Her danks just differ a little from your average consumer.